 By the fall of 2002, we were already conducting two services on Sundays from September through May.
 In the 2002-3003 church year, average attendance increased 50% and membership increased by over 15%.
 The spirit of generosity, in all of its forms, increased as well.
 The canvass total increased by 26% for the following year.
 We also created an Inreach/Outreach fund to help those in need in our congregation and those in need in our larger community.
 This fund was created on Christmas Eve and continued into the new year with a decision to give away all non-pledge money from the services on the first Sunday of every month.
 At the end of the year, Rev. Jan trained a cadre of Pastoral Visitors to help meet the needs of the growing congregation.

-A decision was made to continue holding two services throughout the summer months due to increased attendance.
+In 2003, a decision was made to continue holding two services throughout the summer months due to increased attendance.
 Another record canvass resulted in the first-ever proposed budget of over $200,000.
 Membership increased another 9% and the congregation received newspaper coverage for the work of our Inreach/Outreach Fund.
-Ventura was also the site of the Pacific Southwest District’s annual District Assembly.
-We created a worship service attending by hundreds of UUs from throughout the District.

 In the 2003-2004 church year, the Board of Trustee’s major goal was to address the space issue.
 Committees were formed to look at possibilities on-site and off-site.
 The congregation began a series of deep discussions seeking to determine the energy and enthusiasm for relocating to another site.
 A comprehensive report was created and meetings were held to discuss the findings as well as the feelings involved.
 An overwhelming majority of the congregation voted to authorize the Board to appoint a committee to sell the beloved Terry House and to find a new location to accommodate growth and help us live out our mission in the community.